 Otherwise?
 Pass.

-Want to Become a Writer and Travel the World?
+Want to get a Remote Job and Travel the World?

-Basically, everything you need to make writing your job.
+Basically, everything you need to work while you travel.
 See you inside!

 -Amy